Trivia for All the Money in the World

 - Jean Paul Getty was eighty years old when his grandson was kidnapped.
 Kevin Spacey, at age 58, had to be prosthetically aged to resemble Getty, whereas his replacement Christopher Plummer, at age 88, needed no special makeup applications.

 - Although it is extremely rare, this was not the only time a major character had to be recast in a Hollywood film after the filming was almost or entirely completed.
 For instance, after more than half of the movie Solomon and Sheba (1959) was done, the film's star and co-producer, Tyrone Power, who played Solomon, suddenly died and had to be replaced with Yul Brynner.
 All of his scenes were then re-shot save for the ones where Power is in the far distance and therefore can easily be mistaken for Brynner.
-Also, Michael J. Fox had to infamously replace Eric Stoltz as Marty McFly in the first Back to the Future (1985) movie, even though at least one third of the movie was already completed with Stoltz in the role, because the filmmakers thought that Stoltz's Marty was simply coming off as too serious.
+Also, Michael J. Fox replaced Eric Stoltz as Marty McFly in the first Back to the Future (1985) movie, even though at least one third of the movie had already been completed with Stoltz in the role, because the filmmakers thought that Stoltz's Marty was simply coming off as too serious.

-- In the opening sequence that shows J Paul Getty III walking down a street at night in Rome, some of the cars present would not be reflective of typical Italian traffic; there are two large US cars - a third generation Ford Thunderbird (1964 - 1966) and a mid-1960s Chrysler along with an Austin-Healey 3000 (1959 - 1967).
+- In the opening sequence that shows J Paul Getty III walking down a street at night in Rome, some of the cars present would not be reflective of typical Italian traffic; there are two large US cars, a third generation Ford Thunderbird (1964-1966) and a mid-1960s Chrysler along with an Austin-Healey 3000 (1959-1967).

 - Michelle Williams said that she would have felt unable to promote the film if Kevin Spacey had stayed in it because she felt so much affinity for the people that he had hurt.